Axion contribution to the mass-radius relation of neutron stars: Introduction

-In this work we consider a simple model of a Fermi gas at low temperature, comprised of neutrons which interact with thermally generated axions.
+In this work we consider a simple model of a Fermi gas at low temperature, comprised of neutrons which interact with thermally generated axions, in the regime where they are trapped inside a neutron star.
 From statistical considerations we derive the equation of state for this ensemble and use it in the Tolman-Oppenheimer-Volkoff (TOV) equations to explore the impact of axions on a neutron stellar gas.
-The physics of the strong interactions between particles in the interior of a compact object, as well as the presence of different exotic matter states like quark gluon plasma, is not taken into account.
-The axion production is governed by the matter density and temperature which we take from current observations.
+The physics of the strong interactions between particles in the interior of a compact object, as well as the presence of different exotic matter states like quark-gluon plasma, is not taken into account.
+The axion production is influenced by the matter density and temperature, which we take from current observations.
 The effective Lagrangian includes the free parameters $g$ -- the strength of interaction between the neutron and the axion -- and $M$, the axion mass.
 In our simple model we show that the axion field can have a significant influence on the mass-radius dependence.
-In this work natural units are adopted, where $\hbar=k_B=c=1.$